 In the first instance, staff who consider that a pupil may benefit from early help should discuss this with the School's DSL.
-The DSL will work with the Berkshire West Safeguarding Partnership to undertake an assessment of the need for early help.
-The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
+The DSL will work with the appropriate Early Response Hub to undertake an assessment of the need for early help.
+The DSL will support staff in liaising with external agencies and professionals in an interagency assessment, as appropriate.
 Further guidance on effective assessment of the need for early help can be found in Working Together to Safeguard Children (December 2023) ("WT").